asligook/Simple_Shell/README.md

 # Simple_Shell
-Introduction: Basic shell written in C which works in fork, exec manner with some additional functionalities:
+**Introduction**: Basic shell written in C which works in fork, exec manner with some additional functionalities:

-"bello" : Command that displays information about the username, number of processes etc.
+- "bello" : Command that displays information about the username, number of processes etc.

-">>>" : Operator that redirects the reversed stdout to a textfile.
+- ">>>" : Operator that redirects the reversed stdout to a textfile.

+**Execution**:
 To execute the program, gcc compiler must be installed on your computer. (gcc-13 is preferred for this project, it might be changed with gcc in the makefile.)